tltv/gantt/README.md

-# Gantt Chart Web Component
+# Gantt Chart for Flow

 Gantt is an UI component add-on created for Vaadin 8 Framework.
-This project creates gantt-widget web component based on Polymer (2.0) library.
-Goal is to make Gantt add-on available in any web project either by using javacript API or just html elements.
+This project creates gantt component for Flow based on web component (see 'polymer-impl' branch).

 You can read more about Gantt charts in general from here: http://en.wikipedia.org/wiki/Gantt_chart.